MKrabs/Blog/docs/ASE_is_fun/structure.md

 This project is a restructuring of my existing blog site (www.mkrabs.de) using Domain Driven Design principles, as part of the Advanced Software Engineering course in the 6th semester at the Duale Hochschule of Karlsruhe.
-The project code is publicly available on GitHub, but please note that I do not take any responsibility for the use of this code / architecture or other mishaps you might write in other projects.
-I cannot be held liable for any negative outcomes or poor grades resulting from the use of this code, as it is intended for educational purposes only.
+The project code is publicly available on GitHub, but please note that I don't take any responsibility for the use of this code / architecture or other mishaps you might write in other projects.
+I can't be held liable for any negative outcomes or poor grades resulting from the use of this code, as it is intended for educational purposes only.

 _Use at your own risk, lmao._